prismicio/prismic-next/README.md

 **Reporting a bug**: [Open an issue][repo-bug-report] explaining your application's setup and the bug you're encountering.

-**Suggesting an improvement**: [Open an issue][repo-feature-request] explaining your improvement or feature so we can discuss and learn more.
+**Suggesting an improvement**: [Open an issue][https://github.com/prismicio/prismic-next/issues] explaining your improvement or feature so we can discuss and learn more.

-**Submitting code changes**: For small fixes, feel free to [open a pull request][repo-pull-requests] with a description of your changes.
-For large changes, please first [open an issue][repo-feature-request] so we can discuss if and how the changes should be implemented.
+**Submitting code changes**: For small fixes, feel free to [open a pull request][https://github.com/prismicio/prismic-next/pulls] with a description of your changes.
+For large changes, please first [open an issue][https://github.com/prismicio/prismic-next/issues] so we can discuss if and how the changes should be implemented.

 For more clarity on this project and its structure you can also check out the detailed [CONTRIBUTING.md][contributing] document.